8BitMixtape/8Bit_JogjaNoise/README.md

 ## New Bootloader for instant Noise

-The key feature of the new 8Bit Mixtape NEO is the easiness of uploading new codes using an audio communication protocol, means just playing a .wav sound file from your computer/smart phone (or walkman).
+The key feature of the new 8Bit NoiseBomb is the easiness of uploading new codes using an audio communication protocol, means just playing a .wav sound file from your computer/smart phone (or walkman).
 Adjust volume to 50-70% if you encounter troubles during upload.

 See more about this super powerful and easy-to-use TinyAudioBoot by Christoph Haberer here: https://github.com/ChrisMicro/TinyAudioBoot